kubernetes-sigs/gateway-api/site-src/concepts/conformance.md

 go test ./conformance/... -args -supported-features=Mesh,Gateway,HTTPRoute
 ```

+#### Namespace Labels

-If the mesh you are testing requires labels on namespaces that host mesh workloads,
+If a gateway implementation requires labels on namespaces used for testing,
-for example, to enable sidecar injection, you can use the `-namespace-labels`
+you can use the `-namespace-labels` flag to pass one or more `name=value` labels
-flag to pass one or more `name=value` labels to set on the test namespaces.
+to set on the test namespaces.
+For mesh testing, this flag can be used if an
+implementation requires labels on namespaces that host mesh workloads,
+for example, to enable sidecar injection.

 #### Excluding Tests